gupta-adi/lab2-url-lister/SOLUTION.md

 | 1 master + 2 workers | 67.542 s |
 | 1 master + 4 workers | 73.278 s |

 The 2-worker run was **5.736 seconds faster** than the 4-worker run.
 This was somewhat surprising because increasing the number of workers from two to four did not reduce the real execution time.
-A likely reason is that the input for this assignment is small, so the additional workers did not provide enough benefit to reduce the total execution time and on top of that, additional scheduling and coordination overhead may have caused the 4-worker cluster to give such results.
+A likely reason is that the input for this assignment is small, so the additional workers did not provide enough benefit to reduce the total execution time and on top of that, additional scheduling and coordination overhead may have caused the 4-worker cluster to perform similarly to or even slower than the 2-worker cluster.